When setting up a planted aquarium, choosing the right substrate is crucial for the health and success of your aquatic plants.

 May compact over time, limiting root penetration.

-Requires supplemental fertilization.
+Requires supplemental fertilization. - 3.
+Soil:

 Rich in nutrients, promoting plant growth.